-Our team was invited to participate in the second authors meeting of the UN Environmental Programme’s (UNEP) sixth Global Environmental Outlook report in Bangkok, Thailand from May 22-26.
-The goal of GEO-6 is to understand the current state and trends of the environment, and to try to inform the international community on the policies needed to meet environmental objectives.
+Research System Developer Hedden has spent much of 2018 serving as a coordinating lead author for the “Outlooks” section of the UN Environmental Programme’s (UNEP) sixth Global Environmental Outlook report (GEO-6).
+The goal of the report is to understand the current state and trends of the environment, and to inform the international community on policies to meet environmental objectives.